FAST TRACK

 Different Levels of PCI Security

 Before starting the preparation process, businesses should first understand what level of compliance they need.
 Since the different levels also require different amounts of review, gaining an understanding of these differences empowers the decision-making process to be more efficient.
-According to Michael Coulson, selecting the precise framework level your business requires, can save time and money preparing for the audit process.
+According to Michael Coulson, selecting the precise framework level your business requires can save time and money preparing for the audit process.

 Thankfully, the different levels of PCI compliance directly relate to the amount of transaction volume your business does online, making it easy to determine which level is best for your business.

 With these different levels in mind, businesses can then determine what changes should occur to meet their compliance obligations.
-All PCI levels require businesses to conduct quarterly PCI scans.
-This automated process can lead to finding security vulnerabilities related to payment processing.
-Furthermore, all levels of compliance require businesses to complete an Attestation of Compliance (AoC) form.

 Preparing for a PCI-DSS Audit